Quick Answer

 - Gmail: Same OAuth2 flow: click "Add", authorise with your Google account, and you are done.

-Once the scenario is saved in Make, click on the Webhooks module (Module 1).
-Make will display a unique webhook URL for this scenario.
-Copy it and paste it back into ServiceM8's webhook configuration from Step 1.
-Save.
+Once the scenario is saved and all connections are authorised, click on the Webhooks module (Module 1).
+Make will display a unique webhook URL and will have registered it with ServiceM8 automatically.
+Check that the webhook status shows as active.

 The email subject line uses a getVariable('business_name') expression.
 In Make.com, go to Scenario Settings > Variables and add a variable called business_name with your trading name as the value.
 This is what appears in the email subject line.

 In ServiceM8, find a test job (or create a dummy one).
-Change its status to "Work Order - Invoice".
+Change its status to "Completed".
 Watch the Make.com scenario run in real time under Scenarios > History.
 Within a few seconds you should see all 8 modules turn green.
 Check your Xero account for the new contact and invoice, and check the client email address for the invoice email.

 Check your Xero account codes before going live

-The GPT-5.2 prompt uses account code 200 for labour and 400 for materials.
-These are standard codes in a new Xero account.
-If your chart of accounts uses different codes, update the system prompt in Module 4 before activating the scenario; otherwise invoices will still be created but will be coded incorrectly.
+The GPT-5.2 prompt uses account code 200 for labour and 260 (Other Revenue) for materials.
+Your Xero chart of accounts may use different codes, so check your own revenue accounts before going live.
+Update the system prompt in Module 4 to match the codes you actually use; otherwise invoices will still be created but will be coded incorrectly.

 Once you are happy with the test results, click the toggle in Make.com to activate the scenario.
 From this point forward, every ServiceM8 job completion triggers the pipeline automatically.
 You do not need to do anything else.